icon-project/multisig-wallet/README.md

 #### revokeTransaction

-Revoke confirmation of a transaction corresponding to  ```_transactionId```.
-Only already confirmed wallet owner can revoke there own confirmation of a transaction.
-Wallet owner can't revoke others confirmation.
+Revoke confirmation of a transaction corresponding to a ```_transactionId```.
+Only already confirmed wallet owners can revoke their own confirmation of a transaction.
+Wallet owners can't revoke others' confirmation.

 ```python
 @external